Our offices will be closed Thanksgiving Day. We will reopen Friday, November 27th.

 The worst thing you can do when storing sensitive items is to put them into long term storage and forget about them.
 Make a reminder in your phone or planner to check on your book storage containers.
 If there’s damage, you’ll want to address it immediately to protect your collection.

 Self Storage Plus has storage facilities all throughout the greater Washington, DC and Baltimore, MD areas.
 Whether you need a smaller storage unit to store books, or a large storage unit for full household storage, we have a storage unit size for you.
 Reserve a storage unit with Self Storage Plus today!
+We hope this help you to answering your question of how to store books, if not please give us a call and we will be happy to help you to answer any more questions you have!

 Find Self Storage Near YouView Nearby Locations!